Origin Private File System (OPFS) Database with the RxDB OPFS-RxStorage

 The OPFS RxStorage itself must run inside a WebWorker.
 Therefore we use the Worker RxStorage and let it point to the prebuild opfs.worker.js

-Notice that the OPFS RxStorage is part of the RxDB Premium plugin that must be purchased.
-Also is in beta mode at the moment which means it can include breaking changes without a RxDB major version increment.
+Notice that the OPFS RxStorage is part of the RxDB Premium 👑 plugin that must be purchased.

 import {